Sailor tattoo: Representations in media

-Authors of books, paintings, and comics have created sailor characters with anchor tattoos as one of the distinctive signs of their profession.
-Tattooed sailors were a "minor trope" of Victorian literature; in A Study in Scarlet (1887), Sherlock Holmes is able to identify a retired Marine on the basis of an anchor tattoo on the back of his hand.
-Norman Rockwell's painting "Sailor Dreaming of Girlfriend", on the cover of the January 1919 issue of The Saturday Evening Post, shows a sailor with an anchor tattoo on the back of his hand.
-The cartoon character Popeye the Sailorman, who first appeared in a comic strip in 1929, has prominent anchor tattoos on his forearms.
+Creators of literature, comics, movies, and other stories have portrayed sailor characters with tattoos as one of the distinctive signs of their profession.
+This is part of a larger theme of sailors, also called Jack Tars, as a kind of stock character.
+For example, a Nathaniel Currier lithograph shows a young sailor with a small anchor tattoo, likely printed between 1838 and 1856.
+(Note: Signature of "N. Currier" and address of "152 Nassau St" line up with 1838–56 according to the American Historical Print Collectors Society.)
+Tattooed sailors were a minor trope of Victorian literature; in A Study in Scarlet (1887), Sherlock Holmes is able to identify a retired Marine on the basis of an anchor tattoo on the back of his hand.
+Norman Rockwell's painting "Sailor Dreaming of Girlfriend", on the cover of the January 18, 1919 issue of The Saturday Evening Post, also shows a sailor with an anchor tattoo on the back of his hand.
+The 2003 historical drama film Master and Commander: The Far Side of the World, set in 1805, portrayed an older crewman with "Hold Fast" knuckle tattoos.

 The tattooed sailor has been used as a humorous figure.
+The cartoon character Popeye the Sailor Man, who first appeared in a comic strip in 1929, has prominent anchor tattoos on his forearms.
 Another Rockwell painting, for the cover of the Post in March 1944, shows a tattoo artist adding a woman's name to a sailor's shoulder below several crossed-out names, among many other tattoos.
 With typical fidelity, Rockwell borrowed a tattoo machine to use as a reference.
 In the 1954 film There's No Business Like Show Business, Ethel Merman and Mitzi Gaynor cross-dress in sailor outfits and sing "A Sailor's Not a Sailor ('Til a Sailor's Been Tattooed)" to each other.

-A drawing by Tom of Finland printed in Physique Pictorial (1962).
-Part of the series "Tattooed Sailor and the Hoods".

 Some representations of tattooed sailors are sexual fantasies.
 In Tom of Finland's illustrations in the 1960s, the tattooed young sailor represented a masculine, gay archetype of sexual availability.
-French fashion designer Jean Paul Gaultier has used the stereotyped gay sailor and sailor tattoos in his work involving camp and ambiguity in gender and sexuality.
-Since its launch in 1995, Gaultier has used images of eroticized tattooed sailors to advertise Le Male, a men's fragrance.
+French fashion designer Jean Paul Gaultier, influenced by Popeye and Tom of Finland, has used the stereotyped gay sailor and sailor tattoos in his work involving camp and ambiguity in gender and sexuality.
+Gaultier has used images of eroticized tattooed sailors to advertise Le Male, a men's fragrance, since its launch in 1995.
 His fragrance advertisements portray sailors with "old style" tattoos as masculine objects of male desire, with some tattoos that suggest a comic exaggeration of masculinity, while other tattoos have an element of decoration and thereby femininity.